openweb-nl/kafka-graphql-examples/README.md

 * `loop.sh` takes a number and will (re)create the whole environment, and run a test x times.
 * `prepare.sh` is needed the first time before `restart.sh` can be used.
 It will get all the dependencies and build jar's.
 It needs leiningen, maven, sassc to be installed.
 As last step it will (re)build the docker images.
 * `restart.sh` is used to stop and start the whole setup, it does not start a test.
 When it's finished the application should be accessible at port 8181.
-* `setup-db.sh` is used to setup the database.
+* `setup-db-ch.sh` and `setup-db-ge.sh` are used to setup the database.
 It takes the name of the Docker container to execute it on as the first argument and the port used as the second.
-When running a local PostgreSQL you could copy parts of it to crate the tables and indexes.
+When running a local PostgreSQL you could copy parts of it to create the users, tables and indexes.
 * `synchronize.sh` is used as part of the restart to set both the Kafka topics and schema's in the schema registry.
 * `create-data-json.sh` needs a name argument, matching a .edn file in resources with a mapping.
 It will process the data so it can be used by vega in the frontend.